 When we have a relationship with God, we can be content in situations.

-Once we have our hearts and eyes set on God, everything else falls into it’s proper place .
+Once we have our hearts and eyes set on God, everything else falls into its proper place .
 Thank God with your whole heart this week!
-He promises to never leave you or forsake just like for Capi!
+He promises to never leave you or forsake you, just as he did for Capi!